Easy Cheeseless Lasagna

 To some, eating lasagna without the rich taste of oozing, melted cheese is a crime.
 But to others, the thought of including cheese in any meal is an all-out stomach war, especially for those like my husband who are lactose-intolerant and can't properly digest dairy products.

 Well, the key is in the flavoring.
 If the meat sauce is rich and zesty, then you don't need cheese to hide behind.
 In fact, you won't even miss it.

 This easy, cheeseless pasta dish has been a long-standing favorite in my household.
 Hopefully, it'll soon be a family-favorite for yours, too.

 - 1 1/2 cups mushrooms, sliced

 - 1 1/2 cups frozen bell pepper and onion mix, chopped

 - 9 pieces lasagna pasta shells

-- Pre-heat oven to 350 degrees.
-Cook lasagna noodles according to package and set aside.
+- Pre-heat oven to 350°F. Cook lasagna noodles according to package and set aside.

 - In a separate skillet, cook the meat until brown.

 - Once the meat and veggie mix is ready, set it aside.
-In a 9" x 9" pan spread pasta sauce to the bottom and then add 3 pasta noodles, then add meat mixture on top.
-Continue this process for two more layers, adding sauce, then meat and then pasta noodles.
+In a 9x9-inch pan, spread pasta sauce to the bottom, add 3 pasta noodles, and then add meat mixture on top.
+Continue this process for two more layers, adding sauce, then meat, and then pasta noodles.
 The very top layer should be your pasta noodles, and then top this off with pasta sauce.